-One of Boston’s most respected and beloved wine experts, Cat Silirie brings over two decades of experience to the position of Executive Wine Director and Wine Buyer for Barbara Lynch Gruppo which includes Boston’s acclaimed No. 9 Park, B&G Oysters, and The Butcher Shop.
+One of Boston’s most respected and beloved wine experts, Cat Silirie brings over two decades of experience to the position of Executive Wine Director and Wine Buyer for the Barbara Lynch Collective, which includes Boston’s acclaimed No. 9 Park, B&G Oysters, The Butcher Shop, Stir, Menton, Sportello, and Drink.

 The synergy between Chef Barbara Lynch and Cat is the result of the relationship the two have shared for over 20 years as friends, colleagues, and collaborators.